Source: World Bank, Doing Business project.

 - Trade imbalances.
 Trade imbalances are linked with container flow imbalances, which impose surcharges for imports if they are substantially higher than exports or surcharges for exports if they are higher than imports.
-These surcharges cover the costs of repositioning containers from areas where there is a surplus to areas where there is a deficit.
+These surcharges cover the costs of repositioning containers from areas with a surplus to areas with a deficit.
 For instance, due to imbalances, it is common for container shipping rates from Asia to North America to be twice as high for the inbound trip.

 It is, however, difficult to separate the contribution of each factor to import costs.
 On average, import costs per TEU are higher than export costs since most countries implicitly favor exports over imports since they support national industries.
 OECD countries have import costs 38% less than the global average, while this figure is 51% less for East Asian countries, which is the region having the world’s lowest import costs.
 Inversely, landlocked countries have import costs 85% higher than the global average.